DMIRLAB-Group/Track-SQL/README.md

 unzip raw_data/testsuitedatabases.zip -d metrics/ts_database/
 ```

-> **Note**: If Google Drive links are inaccessible (e.g., regional restrictions), please refer to the [official dataset repositories](https://yale-lily.github.io/sparc) or contact the authors for alternative access.

 ## Usage Instructions
 Follow the sequential steps below to reproduce the results of Track-SQL.
 All scripts are provided in the `preprocess/`, `train/`, and `inference/` directories.